-You will notice after a certain period of time (12-24 hours), the timer will reset and get back to normal.
+You will notice after a certain period of time (12-24 hours), the timer will reset and return to normal.
 These pages also try to retain you with a redirection loop.
 Hit the back button, and it will either take you to another page of the same website or come up with lame popups (with an additional discount).

 #2: Check the Reviews

-Read reviews on multiple websites, and also check various directories for the company's reputation.
-You may encounter some reviews which are way too positive, they eventually 'push' you to get started with a program.
+Read reviews on multiple websites and also check various directories for the company’s reputation.
+You may encounter some reviews which are way too positive; they eventually ‘push’ you to get started with a program.

 Those are either paid reviews, or the website owner earns an affiliate commission for sending over the visitor to the offer.
-It's never a bad idea to briskly go through 5 product reviews at least.
-After you've done some initial research, you can check company's profile and background/history via a domain privacy check.
+It’s never a bad idea to briskly go through 5 product reviews at least.
+After you’ve done some initial research, you can check the company’s profile and background/history via a domain privacy check.

-Websites like WHOis can help you discover more details about a domain (registration date, registration country, registrant's name/address).
-Some may hide this data for privacy reasons but scammers intentionally hide this so they can continue to operate 'behind the scenes'.
+Websites like WHOis can help you discover more details about a domain (registration date, registration country, registrant’s name/address).
+Some may hide this data for privacy reasons, but scammers intentionally hide this so they can continue to operate ‘behind the scenes.’

 #3: Check Who ‘Runs the Show’

 It never hurts to find out who is the man behind the website.
 With most legit companies, the owners are more than willing to show their faces.
 They are also open for live interviews/sessions on YouTube and other platforms.

 If you find a person’s image on a website, try doing a Google image search; if it comes up with thousands of identical images, that means it’s a stock image that anyone can buy and use.

 However, if it shows a profile of a real person on websites like LinkedIn, there’s a fair chance they have a legitimate product.